Towards Writing Style Adaptation in Handwriting Recognition

 where $\mathbf{X}$, $\mathbf{\gamma}$, $\mathbf{\beta}$, $\mu$, $\sigma$, $\epsilon$ stand for input, scales, offsets, mean, standard deviation and a small positive constant, $c$ specifies the channel dimension.
 The adaptive scales $\mathbf{\gamma}$ and offsets $\mathbf{\beta}$ are given by two affine projections $P^{\gamma}$ and $P^{\beta}$:

-where $\mathbf{W}^\gamma$, $\mathbf{W}^\beta$, $\mathbf{{b}^\gamma}$, $\mathbf{{b}^\beta}$ are projection matrices and biases and $\mathbf{e}$ is a writer style embedding specified by the corresponding Writer Style Identifier (WSI).
-Therefore, in our architecture, each writer has dedicated parameters in the form of a writer style embedding $\mathbf{e}$, while all the other parameters are shared.
-While training, a writer style embedding $\mathbf{e}$ is updated only on the respective writer training data, all the other parameters of WS-Net are updated on all writers.
+where $\mathbf{W}^\gamma$, $\mathbf{W}^\beta$, $\mathbf{{b}^\gamma}$, $\mathbf{{b}^\beta}$ are projection matrices and biases and $\mathbf{e}$ is a writer-style embedding specified by the corresponding Writer Style Identifier (WSI).
+Therefore, in our architecture, each writer has dedicated parameters in the form of a writer-style embedding $\mathbf{e}$, while all the other parameters are shared.
+While training, a writer-style embedding $\mathbf{e}$ is updated only on the respective writer training data, all the other parameters of WS-Net are updated on all writers.